Taitava/obsidian-shellcommands/README.md

 - Only tested on Windows and Linux at the moment.
 I don't have a Mac, so I can't test this on Mac.
 [Help wanted!](https://github.com/Taitava/obsidian-shellcommands/issues/1) :)
 - Android and iPhone/iPad: I guess this does not work on these devices, because it uses NodeJS's `child_process`, so I've flagged this plugin as desktop only.
 Please raise an issue in GitHub if you are interested in support for Android/iOS.
-- Add support for some variables (like current file path, current vault path).
+- Add support for some variables (like current file path, current vault path, current file's parent folder path, current date/time).
 Currently, only static commands are supported.

 ## Would be nice to have features (these are not so important):
 - Add configurable environment variables, that will be passed to the executed processes.
 This way you could for example indicate tell your own made script/program that you initiated it from Obsidian, in case it happens to have practical benefit.